 How Art Can Change the World

 Art affects us from childhood to adulthood.
 Children active in art subjects develop faster, unlike their counterparts.
-For the adults, it helps us elicit sentiments and express ourselves.
+For adults, it helps us elicit sentiments and express ourselves.

 Art can change the world.
 In his talk, Pieter Hugo explored an artist’s challenges and the role art plays in our lives.